 - Misdiagnosing.
 Similar to misreading tests, doctors can misdiagnose their patient because they didn’t recognize the symptoms or get enough information.

-Get Help from a Milwaukee Medical Malpractice Lawyer
+Get Help from a Medical Malpractice Attorney

 Medical malpractice is preventable and shouldn’t happen, but doctors, nurses, medical technicians, and other staff members can act negligently and put their patients’ lives at risk.
-Holding the hospital accountable for the malpractice may cause them to take measures to ensure this doesn’t happen again.
+Holding the hospital accountable for the mistake may cause them to take measures to ensure this doesn’t happen again.

 If they find their employees are overworked because of understaffing, for example, they may consider hiring more people to give everyone a less strenuous schedule where they will be more alert and less likely to make mistakes.
 Your claim could prevent another person from suffering due to negligence.